-We’ve all heard the frightening statistics and admitted the truth: Americans are driving distracted – by phone calls, text messages, music channels, meals on the go, talking with passengers and multitasking.
+We’ve all heard the frightening statistics and admitted the truth: Americans are driving distracted – by phone calls, text messages, snaps, selfies, music, meals on the go, talking with passengers and multitasking.
 Drivers are not focused behind the wheel, and they’re dying in accidents that could have been prevented.

 At Parkview Trauma Centers, we see the results of those needless accidents all too frequently.
 So we’ve made it our mission to equip drivers with a greater awareness of the consequences of their actions.